hyriver/pygeohydro/docs/examples.rst

 Examples
 ========

-The following notebooks demonstrate capabilities of the Hydrodata software stack.
+The following notebooks demonstrate capabilities of the PyGeoHydro software stack.

 .. toctree::
     :maxdepth: 1